Cool places, friendly hotels & tours where you won’t feel like the odd one out

 Solo Travelers in Zambia and Zimbabwe

-The relaxed and authentic safari ambience in Zambia and Zimbabwe, as well as the focus on walking safaris and getting out of the vehicle – by boat, canoe or on foot – means that these are wonderful destinations for solo travelers.
+The relaxed and authentic safari ambience in Zambia and Zimbabwe, as well as the focus on walking safaris and getting out of the vehicle - by boat, canoe or on foot - means that these are wonderful destinations for solo travellers.

 Solo Travel in Kenya

-The small and friendly safari camps on Kenya’s private ranches attract lots of solo travelers.
+The small and friendly safari camps on Kenya's private ranches attract lots of solo travelers.
 Many of the camps charge no supplement.
 Plus the popularity of the country means that most flights are charged ‘per person’ rather than ‘per chartered plane’.
-We’ve run into lots of single people in Kenyan camps, from wildlife artists to off-duty models.
+We’ve run into lots of single people in the Kenyan camps, from wildlife artists to off-duty models.

 - A safari is a sociable experience by its very nature.
 The shared sightings get re-lived over coffee and around the camp-fire.

 - Safari activities are typically shared with others so there's naturally people to chat to about the experience.

 - No single supplement is charged in the green & shoulder seasons in The norm in Zambia, Zimbabwe & Botswana. ie all months except July to October.

 Peter did a brilliant job"Everything went as planned Peter did a brilliant job helping us to plan the holiday" Mrs Sandra Cutmore

 Cedarberg & company have been amazing!"Cedarberg & Co have been amazing!
 Professional, knowledgeable and very helpful.
 We had put everything together in about a week.
 Communications are of high standards.
 All plans worked."
 Mr Roland, UK